TNLSTT/Self_Storage_Mogul/README.md

 ## 🚦 Prototype Snapshot

-The current build focuses on the **Harbor One command console**, a single-facility slice that exercises the core systems:
+The current build focuses on the **Self Storage Mogul command console**, a single-facility slice that exercises the core systems:

 - **Live market loop** powered by Svelte stores, Immer, and a deterministic RNG.
 Every "day" the simulation adjusts demand, occupancy, pricing pressure, and climate risk before updating your financials.